thejoshwolfe/node-keese/readme.md

   Because of this, the return value effectively encodes the decision of whether `x` or `y` was chosen.
 * This information is not lost on the next call to `keese(x, y)`.
   Therefore, a value obtained through the algorithm above must encode a complete history of each decision.
-* Each of the `n` decisions must occupy up a minimum of 1 bit of space in the string, therefore the size of the string is `O(n)`.
+* Each of the `n` decisions must occupy a minimum of 1 bit of space in the string, therefore the size of the string is `O(n)`.